How to Sign Up for Adult Education: Quick Steps for Lifelong Learners

 Eligibility Criteria

-Some programs have income rules.
+Some programs have income guidelines, while others welcome anyone.

 Choosing the Right Program

-Look for programs that fit your schedule.
+Search for programs that fit your schedule.

-Pick a program that matches your learning style.
+Find a program that suits your style.

 Enrollment Process